jslawless/POPSICL/README.md

 led = Pin("LED", Pin.OUT)
 ```

-After those are defined, let's go ahead and define our main function which will call the two functions that make up this program.
+After those are defined, let's go ahead and define our main function which will call the two functions that make up this program. connect_wifi() will return the username and password for the pico, which are then plugged in as parameters into the check_measurements() function.
+This will make more sense as you continue reading.
 ```python
 def main():